Perception matters. The world is full of geometric shapes and we, as humans, have assigned each one of them a meaning.

 Top-Down Processing Theory – We use our past experience or stored knowledge in order to infer about what we see.

-Bottom-up Processing Theory – sensation is perception.
+Bottom-up Processing Theory – the sensation is perception.
 What we sense is what we perceive.
 Prior stored knowledge is not used while perceiving.

-For example – A triangle on a square can be seen as an arrow or a rocket if we follow ‘Top Down Processing Theory’.
+For example – A triangle on a square can be seen as an arrow or a rocket if we follow ‘Top-Down Processing Theory’.
 While we’ll try to assign it the meaning of square and a triangle if we follow ‘Bottom-Up Processing Theory’.

 Go On, Tell Us What You Think!

-Did we miss something? Â Come on!
+Did we miss something?
+Come on!
 Tell us what you think of this article in the comment section.

-A startup consultant, dreamer, traveller, and philomath.
-Aashish has worked with over a 50 startups and successfully helped them ideate, raise money, and succeed.
+A startup consultant, digital marketer, traveller, and philomath.
+Aashish has worked with over 20 startups and successfully helped them ideate, raise money, and succeed.
 When not working, he can be found hiking, camping, and stargazing.